Install Webmin: Configure Your Raspberry Pi Without Commands

 That’s it, it’s not very difficult, and each time you update your system, you’ll get updates for Webmin simultaneously.

-As some of you may not like this option, I provided the second option that allows you to control everything manually.
+Even though Webmin is not necessarily a “critical” application per se, I understand that some of you may not like this option, so I have provided a second option that allows you to control everything manually (see below).

 Are you a bit lost in the Linux command line?
 Check this article first for the most important commands to remember and a free downloadable cheat sheet so you can have the commands at your fingertips.